CSV export: option to export selected or all columns

 git apply way.

 Unfortunately, I do not know how to integrate the patch "properly"/non-invasively and hope one of the gurus will convert this to something more meaningful in that sense.
 In my head, the ideal solution is to provide two different CSV links at the bottom:

 CSV | CSV (all fields) and have both ways simply there.

 Btw, this works with synthetic fields, specifically, with https://github.com/planio/redmine_spent_time_column.

-#8 Updated by Jean-Philippe Lang over 1 year ago
+#8 Updated by Jean-Philippe Lang about 6 years ago